 If you have goods in transit insurance and you realise that goods have been damaged while being transported, there are a few steps you should take:

-Contact your insurer as soon as possible - any delay may impact the outcome of the claim
+Contact your insurer as soon as possible: Any delay may impact the outcome of the claim

-Submit a claim form - be sure to supply proof of the damage or loss.
+Submit a claim form: Be sure to supply proof of the damage or loss.
 You can usually find this form online via your insurer

-Submit evidence - you'll need to show that you owned or were responsible for the goods you're claiming for - for example delivery orders can prove the goods were in the vehicle at the time of the incident
+Submit evidence: You'll need to show that you owned or were responsible for the goods you're claiming for - for example delivery orders can prove the goods were in the vehicle at the time of the incident

 While goods in transit insurance helps safeguard a wide range of business activities, there are some circumstances where your insurance won’t cover you.
 It's really important to understand any exclusions and limitations of a policy so your business doesn't get caught out.